Chun Wen Wang: Career

-In 1997, Wang’s work of re-creating the elusive “liquid in liquid” iron-crystalline glazes of the Song Dynasty was published in the April 1997 issue of Ceramics Monthly, the authoritative and largest-circulated studio ceramics magazine.
+In 1997, Wang's work of re-creating the elusive “liquid in liquid” iron-crystalline glazes of the Song dynasty was published in the April 1997 issue of Ceramics Monthly, the authoritative and largest-circulated studio ceramics magazine.
 He received accolades from Ceramics Monthly with a portrayal on the front cover.
 In addition, Wang has been honored with a gold medal from the National Museum of History in Taipei, Taiwan for his outstanding contributions to international ceramic research and named the "father of liquid in liquid separated glaze".
-Furthermore, he is credited with uncovering the secret of the Song Dynasty Jian black glaze along with the development of seven different kinds of unprecedented separated glaze colors.
+Furthermore, he is credited with uncovering the secret of the Song dynasty Jian black glaze along with the development of seven different kinds of unprecedented separated glaze colors.

-Wang’s expertise lies in his understanding of glazes under high-fired temperatures (pyrometric cone 10, 11).
+Wang's expertise lies in his understanding of glazes under high-fired temperatures (pyrometric cone 10, 11).
 Since 1993, his focus has been on the Jian ware and Tenmoku youhen glazes.
 In his two books, Beyond the Tian Mu Shan and The Glaze from a Merciful Heart, Wang showcases his signature glazes reminiscent of the Tenmoku Youhen style with the likes of iridescent black pearl rainbow, red oil spot with gold rings, and yellow and orange red oil spots.
-Using American techniques and technology in tandem with his personal research, Wang continues to push and re-innovate the boundaries of modern glaze research using the Song Dynasty ceramics as inspiration.
+Using American techniques and technology in tandem with his personal research, Wang continues to push and re-innovate the boundaries of modern glaze research using the Song dynasty ceramics as inspiration.

-Wang’s work is included in more than 20 eminent museum collections worldwide including notable museums such as the British Museum, the Smithsonian American Art Museum, the Cleveland Museum of Art, the University of Michigan Museum of Art, the American Museum of Ceramic Art, the Asian Art Museum, the Los Angeles County Museum of Art, and the National Museum of History in Taiwan.
+Wang's work is included in more than 20 eminent museum collections worldwide including notable museums such as the British Museum, the Smithsonian American Art Museum, the Cleveland Museum of Art, the University of Michigan Museum of Art, the American Museum of Ceramic Art, the Asian Art Museum, the Los Angeles County Museum of Art, and the National Museum of History in Taiwan.

 In addition, Wang has been invited to many multiple prestigious museums for exhibitions.
 In the past, the National Museum of History held eight domestic R.O.C.
-Ceramics Biennial Exhibitions between 1986 to 1998 to "promote modern ceramics."
+Ceramics Biennial Exhibitions between 1986 and 1998 to "promote modern ceramics."
 In the year 2000, Wang was invited by the National Museum of History to the International Biennial Exhibition of Ceramic Art as the American representative.

-His first international solo exhibition also took place at the National Museum of History in Taiwan from October, 9th, 2007 to November 11, 2007.
+His first international solo exhibition also took place at the National Museum of History in Taiwan from October 9, 2007, to November 11, 2007.
 This time, Wang held a solo exhibition with the intent of "expanding the domestic arts field of vision, encouraging creativity, and founding a new scene for modern Taiwan ceramics."
-He has also held a solo exhibition, titled The Secret of the Song Dynasty, as part of the American Museum of Ceramic Art's Iron Saga exhibition running from April 7, 2005 to May 7, 2005.
+He has also held a solo exhibition, titled The Secret of the Song Dynasty, as part of the American Museum of Ceramic Art's Iron Saga exhibition running from April 7, 2005, to May 7, 2005.